 Arielle is a shareholder in Miller Starr Regalia’s Walnut Creek office and a member of the firm’s Land Use Department and Appellate Practice Group.
-She represents developers, landowners, and public agencies in connection with obtaining and defending land use entitlements, environmental review, as well as state and federal permitting for a wide range of projects including mixed-use and master planned developments, commercial development, renewable energy projects, and public infrastructure projects.
+She represents developers, landowners, and public agencies in connection with obtaining and defending land use entitlements, environmental review, as well as state and federal permitting for a wide range of projects including housing and mixed-use developments, subdivisions, commercial and industrial development, and public infrastructure projects.

-Arielle regularly represents clients in administrative hearings and in litigation.
-She has represented clients both at the trial and appellate levels in litigation involving land use entitlements, environmental review under CEQA, claims under the common law public trust doctrine, inverse condemnation, and easement disputes.
+Arielle represents clients in both administrative hearings and in litigation.
+She has represented clients both at the trial and appellate levels in litigation involving land use entitlements, CEQA review, claims under the common law public trust doctrine, inverse condemnation, and easement disputes.

 J.D., University of California, Hastings College of the Law (2008)